bigtreetech/docs/docs/Creator_Knomi_Hi.md

 Access the Web UI by entering the IP address into your browser’s address bar.
 To avoid forgetting the IP address, consider bookmarking it on your phone’s home screen.
 * ④	Alternatively, if your devices are on the same network as Creator Knomi Hi, you can access the Web UI using the hostname, which by default is `Creator_Knomi_Hi` (accessible via  [http://CreatorKnomiHi.local](http://CreatorKnomiHi.local)  , hostname is not case-sensitive).<br/>Note that if a VPN is active on your device, you may need to use the IP address directly, as accessing by hostname might fail.<br/>Setting the Hostname:<br/>
     * The hostname must consist only of letters (a-z, A-Z), numbers (0-9), and hyphens (-), and must start with a letter.
-    * The hostname must be at least 8 characters long and no more than 32 characters.  (if firmware is `v1.0.2` or earlier, max is 15 characters to avoid boot failure.
+    * The hostname must be at least 8 characters long and no more than 32 characters.
+(If firmware is `v1.0.2` or earlier, max is 15 characters to avoid boot failure.
 To support longer names, update to firmware version V1.0.3 or later.)

     After choosing a new hostname, tap `Set Hostname` to update Creator Knomi Hi.
 A popup will confirm the successful change.
 The device must be restarted for the hostname change to take effect.
 This can be initiated by tapping `OK` in the confirmation popup, or postponed by closing the popup with the `x` button.<br/>
     <img src=img/Creator_Knomi_Hi/en/hostname.jpg width="300"/>